Can't Believe It (T-Pain song)

-"Can't Believe It" is a single by American singer-songwriter/producer T-Pain.
-It was released on July 29, 2008.
-The song is the first official single from T-Pain's album Thr33 Ringz.
-The song also features rapper Lil Wayne.
-This is the second collaboration between T-Pain & Lil Wayne released as a single.
+"Can't Believe It" is a single by American singer T-Pain.
+It was released on July 29, 2008, as the first official single from T-Pain's album Thr33 Ringz.
+The song features rapper Lil Wayne, marking the second collaboration between T-Pain and Lil Wayne being released as a single.

 Music video

 The video premiered on BET's Access Granted on Monday August 25, 2008, at 7:30 pm.
 It was made in front of a green screen and features many special effects.
 The video is mostly based on T-Pain's Thr33 Ringz; the music video had many effects from the circus.
 T-Pain served as an assistant director; however, he was never credited for it.

 Dolla, MeMpHitz and the entire Nappy Boy Entertainment roster (Tay Dizm, Jay Lyriq, Sophia Fresh, Young Cash, and DJ Lil Boy) make a cameo appearance towards the end of the video.